mgburek/evoptimizer/README.md

 ```

 ### Example executable
-To build the example executable you need to enable COMPILE_EXAMPLE option.
+To build the example executable you need to enable EVOPTIMIZER_COMPILE_EXAMPLE option.
 ```
-cmake ./ -B build -DCOMPILE_EXAMPLE=ON
+cmake ./ -B build -DEVOPTIMIZER_COMPILE_EXAMPLE=ON
 ```

 ## Running unit tests
-To build the tests first run cmake with BUILD_TESTING option enabled.
+To build the tests first run cmake with EVOPTIMIZER_BUILD_TESTING option enabled.
 ```
-cmake ./ -B build -DBUILD_TESTING=ON
+cmake ./ -B build -DEVOPTIMIZER_BUILD_TESTING=ON
 ```
 Build the project the same way as shown in "**How to build and run**"